grifferz/showing-terminal-output/README.md

 seems to result in an embedded image with the width of the browser that links to the raw file (without that it links to the repository page).

+Obviously these are at all different zoom levels because they're being stretched to the browser width while the images themselves are of different widths, resulting in inconsistent font size between each example.
+I could have fixed that by making each image file have the same width but I did not out of concern for having the highest resolution image that I could.

 ## SVG document